 Reality: An Overview

 From a shamanic perspective, reality has two fundamental expressions: the seen, and the unseen.
 The seen is what the average human would recognize as the physical world.
-It images-1includes the sky, with clouds, stars and planets, mountains and the rest of the continents, oceans, rivers, lakes and streams, weather, and living beings of all sorts, etc, etc. All of these are experienced through the five senses and we are in constant relationship to this world in our daily activities.
+It includes the sky, with clouds, stars and planets, mountains and the rest of the continents, oceans, rivers, lakes and streams, weather, and living beings of all sorts, etc, etc. All of these are experienced through the five senses and we are in constant relationship to this world in our daily activities.

 The unseen can also be called the dream or spirit world and and has two primary levels, the lower and upper.
 The lower realms include the spirits of the earth, including plant and animal spirits as well as spirits associated with rocks, rivers, weather etc. The shamanic animist reality sees all creation is being imbued with a spiritual as well as a physical expression.
 (Thomas Berry’s ‘Principle 3’ acknowledges these two levels.)
-The lower imagesrealm, or underworld is often the destination of the dead, where human souls go in the afterlife.
+The lower realm, or underworld is often the destination of the dead, where human souls go in the afterlife.
 There are many fascinating tales and teachings about what happens to souls when they get there.

 The upper realms include gods, angels, devas, celestial beings, saints, ascended masters, and spiritual guides.
 In most cases, heaven is the highest reward, and place of eternal beauty, health and happiness and reserved for those departed souls who have passed strict qualification tests, either on the earthly plane or in the underworld.
 These tests vary across cultures, but they all weed out the unworthy.